Zoonotic Diseases & Human Health: An Overview of Transmission and Global Impact

 202588

-The increasing index reflects expanded global surveillance programs and improved data-sharing networks.
+The increasing index reflects improved global surveillance systems and better data-sharing networks.

 Frequently Asked Questions